VasuJoshi700/Taxi-Fare-prediction/README.md

 # Taxi-Fare-prediction
 In this project i have been asked to predict amount of taxi fare
 # Packages used
->> os , pandas , matplotlib, seabron, Numpy, sklearn
+>> os , pandas , matplotlib, seaborn, Numpy, sklearn
 # Approach
+The problem is to determine the behaviour of the taxi Fare in Newyork city.
+I have performed Machine learning to Train the system with variables with past records so that it Will help to determine the amount charges by taxi fare in near future in respect of other independent variables.

 **_Loading the data_**
 I have Load the data that is available in csv format

-# Summarise the dataset
+## Summarise the dataset
 Checked the rows, columns , and the datatypes of variables

-# Investigating the null values
+## Investigating the null values
 In this data set there are not any null values but there are some records that contain zeros and negative values

-# Conducting Investigation for Outliers
+## Conducting Investigation for Outliers
 There are outliers in Geographical coordinates and in number of passenger traveling

 ## Outlier Treatment of Geogrphical Coordinates